If your Logic Pro projects look like a chaotic tangle of audio spaghetti, you're working the way a lot of producers do.

 Ever spent 10 minutes scrolling through tracks trying to find the hi-hat?
 Fix that with strategic track grouping.

-Start by grouping similar instruments—drums, bass, guitars, synths, vocals, etc. Use Logic Pro’s Track Stacks to collapse these groups, reducing visual clutter.
-For example, your “Drums” stack might include kick, snare, toms, overheads, and percussion.
+Start by grouping similar instruments: drums, bass, guitars, synths, vocals, and so on.
+Use Logic Pro's Track Stacks to collapse these groups, reducing visual clutter.
+For example, your "Drums" stack might include kick, snare, toms, overheads, and percussion.
 Name the stack clearly and color-code it for instant recognition.

 Bonus: Route each group to its own bus for easier mixing.
 You'll thank yourself when you're tweaking your drum reverb or vocal delay.